Manage excess inventory: 7 reasons to avoid too much inventory on hand

 Linkedin

-But it can also result in unnecessary expenses and tie up capital.
 To manage overstock inventory, do your best to avoid it in the first place — careful planning and sales forecasts to project customer demand can help.

-1. Excess inventory can create storage issues
+1. Excess inventory levels can create storage issues

 For example, an e-commerce company might want to capitalize on a trend and order extra products.
 But what happens to excess inventory if the trend fizzles out?
 It can cause backup and take up too much space in your storage facility or stock room.

-2. Excess inventory can cost you more
+2. Excess stock can cost you

-• Storage costs such as rent, maintenance, utilities and insurance
+• Rent, maintenance, utilities and insurance

 • Employee wages to manage, audit and maintain the extra goods